sqlancer/sqlancer/README.md

 We plan to soon add a [CI](https://github.com/sqlancer/sqlancer/issues/2) to automatically check PRs.
 Subsequently, we also plan to add smoke testing for each DBMS to test that the respective testing implementation is not obviously broken, see [here](https://github.com/sqlancer/sqlancer/issues/3).

 SQLancer does not have a test suite.
 We found that bugs in SQLancer are quickly found and easy to debug when testing the DBMS.
 The PQS implementation had a test suite, which was removed in commit 36ede0c0c68b3856e03ef5ba802a7c2575bb3f12.

+# Logs

+SQLancer stores logs in the `target/logs` subdirectory.
+By default, the option `--log-each-select` is enabled, which results in every SQL statement that is sent to the DBMS being logged.
+The corresponding file names are postfixed with `-cur.log`.
+In addition, if SQLancer detects a logic bug, it creates a file with the extension `.log`, in which the statements to reproduce the bug are logged.

+# Reducing the Bug

+After finding a bug, it is useful to produce a minimal test case before reporting the bug, to save the DBMS developers' time and effort.
+For many test cases, [C-Reduce](https://embed.cs.utah.edu/creduce/) does a great job.
+In addition, we have been working on a SQL-specific reducer, which we plan to release soon.

 # Found Bugs